Build Your Own Fire Pit

 The first layer of fire pit construction is the hardest!
 Get all the info and tips you need in my video tutorial.

-I went 3 layers high and staggered the cement blocks for a beautiful look.
-You can apply heavy duty construction or cement adhesive at this point to make your fire pit very permanent.
+Once I ensured my first row was ready and completely level, I placed the second and third rows.
+I staggered the cement blocks in each layer, it gave it a beautiful look.
+At this point, you can apply heavy duty construction or cement adhesive to make your fire pit more permanent.

 Build your own fire pit with this photo and video step by step tutorial!